 Below: During the Great Depression artists Jackson Lee Nesbitt and Thomas Hart Benton took a sketching trip into the Ozarks and at Jasper Arkansas they met this blacksmith-farmer.
 Nesbitt writes: "He and his wife were practically living on the walnuts that grew on their farm.
 In the picture, walnut shells are strewn about the floor as he sits on a seat made of an old explosives crate."
 Nesbitt turned the sketch into this lithograph in 1988.
 Click the image for a larger version.

 Notes: Black Walnut is not indigenous to the Garden.
 Eloise Butler first planted it in May 1909 with plants obtained from the Park Board Nursery; 3 more in 1914.
 Martha Crone also planted it in 1937, '48 and '49.
 Garden Curator Susan Wilkins added additional plants in 2008.
 In North America the plant ranges from the central plains eastward, excepting only the Canadian maritime provinces.
-Within Minnesota it is somewhat restricted in the wild, being found mostly in the counties along the southern border of the state and along the Mississippi River north to Washington County, and Ramsay, Scott and Hennepin in the metro area.
+Within Minnesota it is somewhat restricted in the wild, being found mostly in the counties along the southern border of the state and along the Mississippi River north to Washington County, and Ramsey, Scott and Hennepin in the metro area.

 Species: There are two species of Juglans growing in Minnesota: J. nigra and J. cinerea, Butternut.
 In addition there is one other species in the eastern U.S., four others in the western U.S.; 17 in all in North America and over 50 worldwide.